Showing posts with label Jobs 2013. Show all posts

 Average Hourly Earnings Up For Everyone 7% Since ObamaCare Passed

 If ObamaCare has been cutting earnings for the workforce in sectors which have witnessed a trend toward part time work, it's not showing up overall.
-Average weekly earnings for all employees are up 7% since March 2010, when the bill was rammed down our throats in a completely partisan vote.
+Average hourly earnings for all employees are up 7% since March 2010, when the bill was rammed down our throats in a completely partisan vote.
 The sectors impacted, like retail and fast food, simply aren't big enough to drag down the overall picture.

 Wednesday, October 23, 2013